-You can specify the radiation-resistant design technique to use on an object for a design with the syn\radhardlevel attribute.
-This attribute can be applied to a module/architecture or a register output signal (inferred register in VHDL), and is used in conjunction with the Microsemi macro files supplied with the software.
+You can specify the radiation-resistant design technique to use on an object for a design with the syn_radhardlevel attribute.
+This attribute can be applied to a module/architecture or a register output signal (inferred register in VHDL), and is used in conjunction with the Microchip macro files supplied with the software.

-Values for syn\radhardlevel are as follows:
+Values for syn_radhardlevel are as follows:

-Value Description none Standard design techniques are used. сс Combinational cells with feedback are used to implement storage rather than flip-flop or latch primitives. tmr Triple module redundancy or triple voting is used to implement registers.
-Each register is implemented by three flip-flops or latches that "vote" to determine the state of the register. tmr_cc Triple module redundancy is used where each voting register is composed of combinational cells with feedback rather than flip-flop or latch primitives.
+Value Description none Standard design techniques are used. СС Combinational cells with feedback are used to implement storage rather than flip-flop or latch primitives. tmr Triple module redundancy or triple voting is used to implement re Each register is implemented by three flip-flops or latches that "vodetermine the state of the register. tmr_cc Triple module redundancy is used where each voting register is conformational cells with feedback rather than flip-flop or latch primitives.